EutechCybernetic/lucy-pro-documentation/messagebus.md

 {% hint style="seealso" %}

-    [Lucy Connector SDK](connectorsdk.md#connectorsdk) - for more information on retreiving and removing items from the message queue
+    [sdk](connectorsdk.md#connectorsdk) - for more information on retreiving and removing items from the message queue

 {% endhint %}